phkhanhtrinh23/translation_layoutrecovery/README.md

 2. Use any code editor to open the folder **translation_layoutrecovery**.

+3. Download the [pre-trained model](https://drive.google.com/file/d/1Jx2m_2I1d9PYzFRQ4gl82xQa-G7Vsnsl/view?usp=sharing) of PubLayNet.

-3. Create conda virtual environment: `conda create -n translation python=3.9`
+4. Create conda virtual environment: `conda create -n translation python=3.9`

-4. Install the requirements: `pip install -r requirements.txt`.
+5. Install the requirements: `pip install -r requirements.txt`.

-5. Run the Back-end API: `python main.py`.
+6. Run the Back-end API: `python main.py`.

-6. Send the request for translation: `python request.py`.
+7. Send the request for translation: `python request.py`.

 You can send a .pdf file or a directory containing the .pdf files.
 The translated .pdf files will be saved in the `/outputs` directory.